rkhiar/IA/README.md

 - Recurrent Neural Network.

 These models were scored using Rsquared metric (appropriate one for regression case).
 Gradient Boosting Regressor gives the best results with test R2 = 0.79.
-It has been saved for an evaluation script to load it and make prediction.
+Model has been saved has been saved.
+An evaluation script loads the test_data_set and makes predictions.

+#### model deployment :
+Deployment using a flask API receiving and returning json data :
+inputs  :  **customer_ID, [list of 12 months nb_transaction]**
+outputs  :  **customer_ID, [list of the next 3 months nb_transaction prediction]**